Summilux

-The name Summilux is used by Leica and Panasonic Lumix to designate camera lenses that have a maximum aperture of less than f/2, typically f/1.4, but greater than f/1.0.
+The name Summilux is used by Leica and Panasonic Lumix to designate camera lenses that have a maximum aperture brighter than f/2, typically at f/1.4, but dimmer than f/1.25.
 The lens has been in production since 1959 and carries on to the present day.

 History

 The name Summilux is a combination of Summum, which is the Latin word for highest, while Lux is for light.
 The first Summilux was the 50 mm of 1959, followed by a new 50 mm Summilux design in 1961, whose optics remained unchanged until replaced by the 50 mm Summilux-M ASPH of 2004.

 Description

 The Summilux lenses have a maximum f-number of f/1.4, f/1.5 or occasionally f/1.7.
-This one to 1.5 stops lower than Leica's Noctilux lenses, but the Summilux lenses are smaller as a result.
+This means they are 1 to 1.5 f-stops slower than Leica's Noctilux lenses, but the Summilux lenses are smaller as a result.
 Summilux lenses are designed for low-light photography.